 Typically, treatment of growth hormone deficiency involves receiving regular injections of synthetic human growth hormone, and children receive daily injections.
 Children receive treatment until they have reached their full adult height, reached full bone maturity, or have grown less than 2 cm in the last year.
 Adult-onset GHD may require life-long treatment.

 Kroger Specialty Pharmacy's total life care programs set a clear path to caring, compassionate therapy management and support.

-Kroger Specialty Pharmacy is able to provide GH patients, providers and partners with the necessary coordination of care vital to achieving successful treatment outcomes.
-By utilizing our expert patient care team comprised of Doctors of Pharmacy, registered pharmacists and nurses, reimbursement specialists and dedicated Patient Care Coordinators (PCCs), we are able to offer each and every patient and partner with high-quality, personalized care, ongoing patient evaluation and clinical support including frequent patient follow-up and continual education about their GHD treatment.
+We are here to provide patients, providers, and partners with the necessary coordination of care vital to achieving successful treatment outcomes.
+Our team of patient care experts comprised of pharmacists, nurses, reimbursement specialists, and dedicated Patient Care Coordinators (PCCs) work together to offer our patients and partners with individualized care.
+During treatment, KSP offers ongoing patient evaluation and clinical support including frequent patient follow-up and continual education.

 Please also refer to the manufacturer’s website for your prescribed medication(s).